-To identify federal and state legislative and state regulatory activities that impact pathology, including advocacy strategies that advance the public policy interests of pathologists; and to improve the effectiveness of the College's federal and state advocacy efforts, including implementation of advocacy training programs and recruitment of pathologists for grassroots efforts and PathNET.
+To identify federal and state legislative and state regulatory activities that impact pathology, including advocacy strategies that advance the public policy interests of pathologists; and to improve the effectiveness of the CAP's federal and state advocacy efforts, including implementation of advocacy training programs and recruitment of pathologists for grassroots efforts and PathNET.

 |Time Commitment Requirements|

 |Typical meeting days||Saturday and Sunday|

 |Meeting locations||Usually less than 50 miles from an airport.
 1 meeting takes place in Washington, DC.|

 |Number of conference calls||Scheduled as needed|

 |Hours/year of committee work required outside of meetings||Member 30+, Vice-Chair 45+, Chair and Workgroup Chairs 65+|

 |Additional travel or time commitments||Attendance at the CAP Annual Meeting|

 Activities of Committee